Far Apart but Close at Heart – Latin America

-Community Arts Organisations have adapted their practices to support the mental health of young people through COVID-19 pandemic
+Community Arts Organisations have adapted their practices online to support the mental health of young people through COVID-19 pandemic.

-The arts and culture sector was hit hard by coronavirus all over the world, trigging mental distress particularly to young people.
-In Latin American, a region that accounts for 30% of all global cases of COVID-19, art-based organisations committed to social transformation, have shown to be quick to respond to this challenging times.
+The arts and culture sector was hit hard by coronavirus all over the world, triggering mental distress particularly to young people.
+In Latin America, a region that accounts for 30% of all global cases of COVID-19, art-based organisations committed to social transformation, have shown to be quick to respond to these challenging times.
 They’ve adapted their programmes to online platforms to keep supporting young participants’ mental health and wellbeing remotely throughout this crisis.

 For decades, through creativity and specific art forms, these organisations have been enabling young people in vulnerable territories to explore and express problems and social realities, therefore playing a significant role in promoting mental health.
 Coronavirus has particularly challenged young people living in urban environments who might already face multiple stressors and risk factors for poor mental health, such as social isolation, poverty, displacement and violence.

-The 10-month research-project aims to understand how these community-based organisations adapted their activities and explore how this change is experienced by art workers and participants.
-Furthermore, it wants to build up research capacity within the organisations and straighten networking among these countries.
+The 10-month research-project observed how these community-based organisations adapted their activities and explored how this change is experienced by art workers and participants.
+Furthermore, it built up research capacity within the organisations and straightened networking among these countries.

 See below what the 30 young participants in Latin America have produced after six weeks of online workshops: